 Take a look at this student news casting: Mock CNN Student Newscast

-These programs will help you put your video clips, pictures, and narration together to produce a complete work of art.
+The following video editing programs will help you put your video clips, pictures, and narration together to produce a complete work of art.
+If you are a student, please make sure you check with your parent/guardian or teacher to ask permission before downloading any video editing programs from the internet.

-This is a free online and mobile video editing software that lets you combine video clips and photos with narration and music to create polished and engaging videos.
+Formerly Adobe Spark Video, Adobe Express is a free online and mobile video editing software that lets you combine video clips, photos with narration, and music to create polished and engaging videos.
 Spark Video is available on the web using any browser, and as an app for the Apple iPhone or iPad.
-All you need is an email address to start an account, and then you’ll be ready to make sparks fly.
+To start an account, all you need is an email address, and then you’ll be ready to make sparks fly.

-Check out this page for example videos and details on how to use the program: Spark Video
+Check out this page for example videos and details on how to use Adobe Express.

 3. iMovie